 University Intellectual Property Rights -Title to and ownership of the Licensed Technology shall at all times remain with the University and Licensee shall not have any title or ownership interest therein.
 All rights not expressly granted to Licensee under the Agreement are reserved by University.

-Use of the University's Names and Trademarks - No provision of the Agreement grants the Licensee any right or license to use the name, logo, or any marks owned by or associated with the University or the names, or identities of any member of the faculty, staff, or student body of the University except as may be otherwise provided in this Agreement and Licensee shall not use such names or marks without the prior written approval of the Licensee's Office of University Relations.
+Use of the University's Names and Trademarks - No provision of the Agreement grants the Licensee any right or license to use the name, logo, or any marks owned by or associated with the University or the names, or identities of any member of the faculty, staff, or student body of the University except as may be otherwise provided in this Agreement and Licensee shall not use such names or marks without the prior written approval of the University's Office of University Relations.

 Payment Terms - Licensee shall pay, upon checkout, the License Fee and any applicable taxes, duties, fees, excises or other charges.
 All amounts payable hereunder by Licensee are non-refundable and non-creditable.
 All amounts payable hereunder by Licensee shall be payable in United States funds.